alex-williams-ror/buffalo/README.md

 ### Sessions, Cookies, WebSockets, and more

 [github.com/gorilla](https://github.com/gorilla) - The Gorilla toolkit is a great set of packages designed to improve upon the standard library for a variety of web-related packages.
 With these high-quality packages Buffalo can keep its "core" code to a minimum and focus on its goal of gluing them all together to make your life better.

-## Benchmarks

-Oh, yeah, everyone wants benchmarks!
-What would a web framework be without its benchmarks?
-Well, guess what?
-I'm not giving you any!
-That's right.
-This is Go!
-I assure you that it is plenty fast enough for you.
-If you want benchmarks you can either a) check out any benchmarks that the [GIANTS](SHOULDERS.md) Buffalo is built upon having published, or b) run your own.
-I have no interest in playing the benchmark game, and neither should you.

-## Contributing

-First, thank you so much for wanting to contribute!
-It means so much that you care enough to want to contribute.
-We appreciate every PR from the smallest of typos to the be biggest of features.

-**Here are the core rules to respect**:

-- If you have any question, please consider using the [Slack channel](https://gobuffalo.io/docs/slack) (-#buffalo-, *#buffalo_fr* or *#buffalo-dev* for contribution related questions) or [Stack Overflow](https://stackoverflow.com/questions/tagged/buffalo).
-We use GitHub issues for **bug reports and feature requests only**.
-- All contributors of this project are working on their free time: be patient and kind. :-
-- Consider opening an issue **BEFORE** creating a Pull request (PR): you won't lose your -ime on fixing non-existing bugs, or fixing the wrong bug.
-Also we can help you to produce the best PR!
-- All PRs **MUST** be opened against the *development* branch.
-If you want to write an ho--fix, we'll first fix the *development* branch before moving the patch to *master* branch.

-**WE WILL CLOSE ANY ISSUE OR PR NOT FOLLOWING THESE CORE RULES**.

-For the full contribution guidelines, please read [CONTRIBUTING](.github/CONTRIBUTING.md).